mladcepes/tesugen/README.md

 ## Version 1.1.0
 ### Setup your API-testing framework easily.

-Use tesugen to setup extendable API-testing framework in [Typescript](https://www.typescriptlang.org/) whenever you need it.
+Use tesugen to setup API-testing framework in [Typescript](https://www.typescriptlang.org/) whenever you need it.

 Make sure that you are running latest stable [NodeJS](https://nodejs.org/en/) (>= 14.6.0 LTS) and [npm](https://docs.npmjs.com/cli/v7/configuring-npm/install) (>=7.6.1) version.
 ## Table of Contents